CALM Essay Contest

 Senior Division (Grade 11 & 12)

-- Each entry must begin with a title page containing: official topic “What Agriculture Means to Me”, number of words, writer’s name, address, phone number, date of birth, school name and grade.
+Each entry must begin with a title page containing: official topic “Food Literacy-What’s On Your Plate?”, number of words, writer’s name, address, phone number, date of birth, school name and grade.

-- All essays must be accompanied by an entry form, which is included with this package.
+All essays must be accompanied by an entry form, which is included with this package.
 If emailed, it must be in Word or PDF format.
 Please send by either mail or email – not both.
-Send to:

 - All uploaded videos must be .MP4 and no more than six (6) minutes in length.

-- The beginning of the video must include the official topic “What Agriculture Means to Me”
+- The beginning of the video must include the official topic “Food Literacy-What’s On Your Plate?”

-- The file name of the video must be the topic of the video and the students name (e.g. whatagmeanstome_johnsmith.mp4).
+- The file name of the video must be the topic of the video and the students name (e.g. whatsonyourplate-johnsmith.mp4).

 - Entry can be in English or French.